 50 M. Leach, New Shapes to Shift: War, Parks and the Hunting Persona in Modern West Africa.
 (Audrey Richards Commemorative Lecture, Centre for Cross-Cultural Research on Women, University of Oxford, April 28 1999).
 Both Leach and Ellis also make clear the gender implications of links between conservation, firearms, masculinity and warfare; S. Ellis, 'Of Elephants and Men: Politics and Nature Conservation in South Africa', Journal of Southern African Studies 21, 1 (March 1994), pp. 53-69.
 As Ellis states, there is a longstanding association '... between game parks and military men all over Africa'; Ibid., p.
 55.

-Jones, 'Community-Based Natural Resource Management in Botswana and Namibia', p.
-47. Kights, revenues and resources', p.
-13, emphasis added.
+51 Jones, 'Rights, revenues and resources', p.
+13.